github/mlops/documents.md

 layout     : docs
 permalink  : /docs/
 title      : Documentation
-description: "A collection of docs that are relevant to MLOps with GitHub.
-Some of the information presented here may be duplicative or complimentary to what is presented on <a href='https://mlops-github.com/'>our site</a>." image     : "/assets/images/Documentation.png"
+description: "A collection of docs that are relevant to MLOps with GitHub." image     : "/assets/images/Documentation.png"
 ---